Cliff Baldwin: NFL career

 Baldwin broke his nose three times during his football career and recalled that the Flyers "were known as a rough and tough team", so much so that "some of the teams hesitated playing us."

-Later years
+Later life

 Baldwin attended Muncie Business College.
 He later worked at Ball Stores in Muncie.
 He was married to Frieda Kalk Baldwin.
 He died in 1978 at a Muncie hospital at age 79.
 He was buried at the Elm Ridge Memorial Park in Muncie.